|Soooo simple. Soooo satisfying.|

 So Harry had come up with his own solution.
 If one just dipped a little more of one's mouth into the water, one could avoid the whole 'leakage problem'.

 He would lower his mouth into the trough to a level just above the bit.

 Of course, this meant that one's nose became, at times, perilously near, and even in, the water.

+No worries.
 Just lift your head, take a breath, and lower it again.

 Soon Harry discovered that he liked dipping his head into the trough.